Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 ADRs typically follow a template that includes the title, context, decision, status, consequences, and alternatives of the decision.

 Use a folder or a wiki page to store ADRs.
 Somewhere close to the code repository and accessible to other stakeholders.
-You can create, review and update ADRs using tools like Azure DevOps.
+You can create, review and update ADRs using tools like GitHub or Azure DevOps.

 ## Process

-Here is a process for creating Architectural Decision Records (ADRs) in Azure DevOps:
+Here is a process for creating Architectural Decision Records (ADRs) in a Git repo:

 * Define a template for documenting ADRs that includes the following sections: title, context, decision, status, consequences, and alternatives¹.
 * Use a folder in the Azure DevOps repository to store the ADRs.
 The folder name can be "adr" or "docs/adr" or something similar.